How to Check Engine for Spark

 Stick your screwdriver into the ignition coil or the plug wire boot.

-Place screwdriver near the engine block
+Place the screwdriver near the engine block

 Place the screwdriver about 1/8″ from the engine block.
 While someone else cranks the engine, you should closely examine the gap between the engine and the screwdriver.
 If your ignition system works properly, you should see a spark here.
 You won’t see a spark here if your spark plugs aren’t firing.
 This means you have an ignition problem you need to address.